ristomatti/node-red-contrib-node-lifx/README.md

 # Lifx nodes for Node-Red
-An solution to control Lifx lights over local network using Node-Red, uses [node-lifx library](https://github.com/MariusRumpf/node-lifx) for communicating with the lights.
+A solution to control Lifx lights over local network using Node-Red, uses [lifx-lan-client library](https://github.com/node-lifx/lifx-lan-client) for communicating with the lights.

 This module provides input and output nodes for communicating with Lifx lights, the input node accepts multiple color format and automatically converts the values to the right format.